lennartskogmo/chronicle/README.md

 Running the [build script](build/build.sh) should produce a wheel version of the framework that can be copied to your databricks workspace but this also requires a local installation of docker.

 Using the notebook version of the framework only requires copying the [chronicle notebook](library/chronicle.py) to your databricks workspace.

+In addition to the framework itself there are a couple of [support notebooks](library/) for loading configuration from yml, creating schemas from configuration, and running the object loader.
+In order to load objects on a schedule from metadata these notebooks can be run in sequence from a standard scheduled databricks job, but more about that later.